 Is it any good?

-This book of poems retraces the mundane, beautiful, and dramatic periods of her childhood, and it's absolutely beautiful and captivating.
+This memoir in free verse retraces the mundane, beautiful, and dramatic periods of her childhood, and it's absolutely beautiful and captivating.
 Brown Girl Dreaming makes readers feel like family.
-Not everyone grew up an African-American female in the South during Jim Crow; not everyone grew up as a Jehovah's Witness; and many people have never lived in New York City.
+Not everyone grew up an African American female in the South during Jim Crow; not everyone grew up as a Jehovah's Witness; and many people have never lived in New York City.
 But, in Woodson's rhythmic verse, readers will find reflections of themselves.
 The intimacy of family, the warmth of friends, the joys of imagination and discovery, and the worries of growing up, being lost, and being left behind all are recognizable.

 Woodson captures childhood in all its color and shades of gray.
 Parents and kids alike will fall in love with her language -- and may even forget they're reading poetry rather than a traditional memoir.

 Families can talk about the importance of a family's history when kids are growing up.
 How does your family's influence on you differ from those of your peers?

 Families also can talk about the civil rights marches of the 1960s and similar recent events, including the 2014 protests in Ferguson, Missouri.
 What has changed since the 1960s?
 What has not?